boryspaulewicz/bhsdtr2/Readme.md

 gabor$r = combined.response(gabor$stim, gabor$rating, gabor$acc)
 ```

-The combined responses are automatically aggregated to make the sampling more efficient.
-Here is how you can fit the simplest possible SDT model, i.e., EV Normal with one threshold / criterion, to the data from one participant in one condition:
+The responses are automatically aggregated by the bhsdtr function to make the sampling more efficient.
+Here is how you can fit the simplest possible SDT model, i.e., EV Normal with one threshold / criterion, to the data from one participant in one condition and obtain the point estimate of d':

 ``` r
 gabor$r.binary = combined.response(gabor$stim, accuracy = gabor$acc)